 For questions regarding this document, contact Nathan S. Ivey, PhD at 301-796-7033 or via email at Nathan.Ivey@fda.hhs.gov.

 When final, this document will supersede “Guidance for Industry and FDA Staff; Postmarket Surveillance Under Section 522 of the Federal Food, Drug, and Cosmetic Act” issued on April 27, 2006

 U.S. Department of Health and Human Services

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number 1754 to identify the guidance you are requesting.